 - Southeastern‘s Javelin trains can travel at 140mph while you sit back with a cup of tea and admire the scenery outside.

-- Advance tickets from £13.60 each way (less with a railcard) and trains are hourly with other, slightly slower trains in between times.
-There are also slower, cheaper trains from Victoria.
+- Trains are regular with other, slightly slower trains in between times.
+There are also slower, cheaper trains from Victoria or Charing Cross.

 - To reach the centre of town from Canterbury West station, where the high speed trains arrive, is simple: turn right out of the station, left into St Dunstan’s Street and under the impressive Westgate Towers.